Standardize and customize your work with Smartsheet templates

 2. Select File Save as Template to open the Save as Template window.

-3. Enter a name and description for your template.
+3. Enter a name for your template and select where to save it.

 To retain column names and types only, uncheck Sheet data and formatting

 Your created templates are private.
 To modify a template, update the source sheet and save it as a new template.
-Keep in mind that any automated workflows exclude specific email addresses; re-enter them in new sheets derived from the template.
+Remember that automated workflows exclude specific email addresses; re-enter them in new sheets derived from the template.

 Use a template that you created

-To create a new sheet from your own template:
+To create a new sheet from your template:

-3. Choose the Use Template button in the lower-right corner of the window to display the Use Template window.
+3. Choose the Use Template button in the window's lower-right corner to display the Use Template window.

-4. Name your sheet and decide whether to include all the features you originally saved (for example: data and formatting, attachments, discussions, and forms).
-You can also choose to save the sheet in a different folder or workspace.
+4. Name your sheet and decide whether to include all the features you originally saved (for example, data and formatting, attachments, discussions, and forms).
+You can save the sheet in a different folder or workspace.

 5. Select Save.